BenjaminOddou/alfred-plex/README.md

 Configure the language in the configuration panel and search medias on discover.
 You can perform the same actions ** as in the `splex` workflow (see above)

-** Except streaming with VLC.
+** Except streaming with VLC / IINA.
 Note that nested search allows you to search media title within your servers.

 ![dplex](public/dplex.webp)